DTT2411/DTSurveyAnalytics/README.md

 - Overhaul of functions reading data - current code would have significant number of 1-out errors if an additional, non-survey responses column was appended next to names.
 - Overhaul of inputs and functions which currently request name as key to add/update/delete records.
 These would need to be changed to work with the unique ID instead.
 - Further improvements down the line - i.e. outputting IDs along with names with list_respondents function

+#### Improve tabulation of 'read all' output
+In response to a `read all` command the application prints out a list of questions followed by a list of the respondents and their responses.
+My intial goal with the second section for responses was to print out the question numbers in the top row rather than the current `"RESPONSES TO Q1 - XX"` however I struggled to find a way to align the question strings after they reached Q10 and above, since those strings would be 1 character longer.
+With additional time to develop the project, I would try to identify a better way to tabulate this data so that it is immediately clear which question the lists of values relate to.

 #### Expand functionality to allow other types of questions e.g. text, boolean
 The current model is restrictive in that it only permits the use of questions which prompt responses complying with a 5-point Likert scale.
 In real-world scenarios, organisations using survey management software are likely to want to be able to apprehend non-numerical data as well.